ayesha92ahmad/statistics-learning/descriptive-stats-text-notes.md

 - There is no equation for the mode
 - If we take different samples of the same dataset we will get different modes
 - If we take different bin size mode changes
+- It can be used to describe categorical data such as gender or country of origin but not mean and mode

 ## Mean
 mean = sum/frequency